GeoDaCenter/covid/README.md

 ## HOW TO CITE US
 Please cite us using:
-Xun Li, Qinyun Lin, Marynia Kolak, Robert Martin, Stephanie Yang, Moksha Menghaney, Ari Israel, Ryan Wang, Vidal Anguiano Jr., Erin Abbott, Dylan Halbern, Sihan-Mao.
+Xun Li, Qinyun Lin, Marynia Kolak, Robert Martin, Stephanie Yang, Moksha Menghaney, Ari Israel, Ryan Wang, Vidal Anguiano Jr., Erin Abbott, Dylan Halpern, Sihan-Mao.
 (2020, October 12).
 GeoDaCenter/covid: beta (Version beta).
 Zenodo. http://doi.org/10.5281/zenodo.4081869

+## Running the React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.